Matcha adds a unique flavor to a creamy buttercream in these Bittersweet Brownies with Matcha Frosting.

 “Never give someone a reason not to hire you” – a well-meaning friend.

 Frozen.
 How many times have I used that word to describe myself in the past few months?
 I’ve lost count.
-I said it when I wrote a post discussing how sad I am about the state of things in the US right now.
+I recently wrote about how sad I am about the state of things in the US right now.
 I turned off commenting on that post because it felt like the right thing to do.
 Maybe I should have done that here as well, but at some point it seems counter-intuitive.
 I’d hate to stifle anyone’s thoughts, especially if they connect with what I write.

 For the most part, I’ve always been a private person, and I’m not sure how I feel about people commenting on my life.
 Also, I know that some folks will skim directly to the recipe and only comment that the brownies look yummy.
 Or that matcha is gross.
 Or delicious.
 Whatever, that’s fine.
 Most of the time, I only write about food; this is not one of those times.
 If you’re not into it, scroll to the recipe.
 This is a no judgment zone.